 The bar and restaurant are light and modern with lots of comfortable seating and well thought out decor.

+East Yorkshire is a beautiful county to visit with lots of places to see.
 We visited for my friend’s birthday on a Thursday lunchtime.
 It was pleasantly busy without being crowded, and there is lots of space between the tables for comfort.
 We ordered from the regular menu, but they do some great lunchtime offers too, like two courses for £11 or three for 13.50.

 They also have a 50% off selected steaks every Tuesday between now and the end of April (check their offers page) which brings the price of steaks to a complete bargain!
 On the day we visited they were also running a 2-4-1 pizza deal – the pizzas are made in a wood fired oven too so they will be excellent pizzas!
 Anyway, back to what we chose!
 For starters my friend chose the ‘warm feta cheese, spinach and pine nut tart, with a poached egg and chive hollandaise’.